-> US NAVY – My talent was recognized when I was granted the opportunity to create my ship’s first newspaper.
-My news bulletins, editorials, and cartoons resulted in requests from my shipmates for me to draw portraits of their girlfriends and even their pets.
-Graphite pencil drawings of those requests were successful and pleased my shipmates.
-I decided to study art books to learn even more.
+> US NAVY – Glenn Holbrook's art talent was recognized when he was granted the opportunity to create his ship’s first newspaper.
+News bulletins, editorials, and cartoons he created resulted in requests to draw portraits of girlfriends and even their pets.
+Graphite pencil drawings of those requests were successful and pleased his shipmates.
+Glenn's passion for art kept growing and inspired him to keep learning.

->Honorable discharge from the Navy – I moved to Atlanta, Georgia where I got a job, but I also used the GI bill to enroll in the Atlanta Graphics Art school.
-I progressed to rendering pastel chalk on illustration board to create colorful portraits and fantasy art as well as a wall size mural reproduction of Rivendale from Lord of the Rings.
+>Honorable discharge from the Navy – Mr. Holbrook moved to Atlanta, Georgia for employment but also used the GI bill to enroll in the Atlanta Graphics Art school.
+He progressed to creating portraits and fantasy art using pastel chalk on illustration board.
+One of his biggest achievements was to create a wall size mural reproduction of Rivendale from Lord of the Rings.

-> Marietta Art Gallery liked my art enough to request three of my best pieces to be hung up for sale in their art gallery.
-Although I did have offers for their purchase, I kept raising the prices because I didn’t really want to let them go.
+> Marietta Art Gallery liked his art enough to request three of his best pieces to be displayed for sale in their art gallery.
+Although he did have offers for their purchase, he decided to take them with him to Chicago to be with his fiance.

->Chicago – I got married and moved to the suburbs of Chicago.
-Besides having a regular job, I decided to enroll in the Schaumburg Graphics Art Institute.
-In addition to that, I also enrolled in the Schaumburg portrait art class and another class for watercolors.
-My education continued as I enrolled at Harper Junior College to take courses that incuded computer basics, Cobol software, and marketing.
+>Chicago –After the marriage, he and his wife moved to the suburbs of Chicago where Mr. Holbrook worked for the Water Reclamation District.
+Besides having a regular job, he enrolled in the Schaumburg Graphics Art Institute.
+In addition to that, he also enrolled in the Schaumburg portrait art class and another class for watercolors.
+His education continued at Harper Junior College where he took post college graduate courses that incuded computer basics, Cobol software, and marketing.

->Art Business – Ambitious and eager to make my mark on the art world, I started my own mail-order art business called: Fantastic Fantasy.
-I was able to sell my art illustrated stories using a post office box.
-It was successful although I didn’t make as much money from it as I had hoped.
+>Art Business – Ambitious and eager to make his mark on the art world, he started his own mail-order art business called: Fantastic Fantasy.
+He sold art illustrated stories by incorporating a post office box.
+It was successful although he didn’t make as much money from it as he had hoped.

->Halloween art – My favorite time of the year encouraged me to start creating Halloween art for the fun of it.
-Once I was on the internet and contacted others who had similar interests, I made friends with a man named John Pelico of Killer Pumpkins.
-He liked my art and encouraged me to learn digital art such as photoshop.
+>Halloween art – Mr. Holbrook's favorite time of the year is the Autumn of October which encouraged him to create Halloween art for the fun of it.
+Once it appeared on the internet, he received contacts from others who had similar interests including a man named John Pelico of Killer Pumpkins.
+John liked his art and encouraged him to learn digital art like he used in photoshop.

->Oriental Art – I fell in love with oriental art for its beauty and because it could teach me many other things.
-On this journey I started studying a great variety of flowers, trees, landscaping, and a different way of expressing my art.
-As to date, I have released my newest oriental art: PEACEFUL JOURNEY, JOY, and ORIENTAL SPLENDOR.
-I have more ready to be released and on the drawing board.
+>Oriental Art – Mr. Holbrook fell in love with oriental art for its beauty and because the philosophy of it taught him the value of meditation.
+On this journey he studied a great variety of flowers, trees, landscaping, and a different way of expressing art.